-A slightly more complex version (more than the basic one that is) of a multirater cycle involves the use of templates.
+A slightly more complex version (more than the basic one that is) of a multirater cycle involves the use of templates for 360 employee evaluation.
 To create a cycle with templates instead of the default questionnaire, follow all the steps that you would to create a basic multirater cycle.

 When you come to the questionnaire, below it there is an option which says ‘Disable Cycle Questionnaire and Enable Templates’.
 Select this option.
 When you select this option, the default questionnaire is disabled and template selection has been enabled.

-Use our 360-degree feedback software templates only when you want to ask different employees, different questions, be it based on their job description, their seniority level etc.
+Use our 360 employee evaluation software templates only when you want to ask different employees, different questions, be it based on their job description, their seniority level etc.

 Note: This section only allows you to enable or disable a template.
 You cannot select a template from this page.
 Template selection can be done through ‘Team Dashboard’ or ‘Org Dashboard’ after the cycle creation.

 You can add a description of what the template is about.

 You can now begin adding section name and add questions to each section.
 You can also add a description to further give context to the question.